-Gary Ivory currently serves as President and National Director of Program Development.
-In this capacity, he maintains oversight of numerous programs that provide a range of community-based services for children, youth and families throughout the southwest region.
+Gary Ivory currently serves as Senior Executive Officer and National Director of Program Development and oversees the Endowment Fund.
+In this capacity, he maintains oversight of numerous programs that provide a range of community-based services for children, youth and families.
 He also travels the country to explore and develop new opportunities to implement the YAP model.
 Gary pioneered work with juvenile street gangs in Fort Worth, TX.
 This work was featured in several national publications including Catalyst, a national newsletter of the National Crime Prevention Council, and the PBS series In Search of Law and Order.
 The Tarrant County programs, known as TCAP, have been featured as a national model for developing community-based alternatives for serious juvenile offenders.

 Gary received his Bachelor of Arts degree from Austin College.
 In 1999, he received the alumnus of the decade award from his alma mater.
 He received his Master of Divinity degree from Princeton Theological Seminary with a focus on public policy and ethics.
 He has also completed graduate course work at the Woodrow Wilson School of International and Public Affairs at Princeton University.
 In 2003, he completed training at the Harvard Negotiation Project Program at the Harvard Law School.
 In 2008, he was selected by the Stanford University Graduate School of Business as a Center for Social Innovation Fellow for Executive Nonprofit leaders.